Zellers: Advertising

 Zellers ran a Festive Finale advertising campaign in late 2011.
 Zeddy was also used as a mascot to advertise the retailer's toy selection.

 Festive Finale

 The Festive Finale campaign was used to advertise Zellers last Christmas and holiday season sale in December 2011.
-There was a website called Zellers Facebook.ca which allowed customers to vote for their favourite coupon and musical genre.
+There was a website called ZellersFacebook.ca, which allowed customers to vote for their favourite coupon and musical genre.
 While Zellers recommended that customers have a Facebook account and Like the company, both of these steps were optional.
 It was also possible to record a radio commercial for Zellers Moonlight Madness sale by using a computer microphone and reading the site's teleprompter.
 Zellers also had social networking service accounts on Twitter and YouTube.
 Festive Finale was criticized for its Boxing Week coupon.

 Loyalty program

 As a Hudson's Bay Company subsidiary, Zellers promoted the Hudson's Bay Rewards program also available at Hudson's Bay and Home Outfitters.
 It had been known as Club Z and HBC Rewards.
 The program used a points card, available at no charge but only accepted by Zellers and other partners.
 A Hudson's Bay MasterCard issued by Capital One is also available, which rewards customers with one point per dollar spent on the card at any retailer.
 Any Zellers cashier failing to inform a customer about the HBC MasterCard had to give that customer 10,000 HBC points.
 This is equivalent to 250 Hudson's Bay points, or one eighth of the requirement for a $10 gift card.
 Hudson's Bay points can still be redeemed for Hudson's Bay gift cards.